KaijuML/personal-website/content/blog/python-dict-from-scratch.md

 ## Variable size Dict

 Ok, but what about [pigeon holes](https://en.wikipedia.org/wiki/Pigeonhole_principle)?
-We're starting with an internal sotrage List of size 8, but Python's Dict should be able to handle more than eight key-value pairs!
+We're starting with an internal storage List of size 8, but Python's Dict should be able to handle more than eight key-value pairs!
 So what's the trick?
 The trick is the _resizable_ of _resizable hash tables._ When we're nearing completion of the storage list, we simply rebuild the dict with a bigger initial list (line 53-54).
 That's it, that's the trick. {{< approx id="resizable">}}

 In practice, [the load factor is kept under 2/3](https://github.com/python/cpython/blob/main/Objects/dictobject.c#L164), meaning that the Dict is resized when it is more than 2/3rd full.